reichley/hass-addons/rtl433_usb_to_mqtt/README.md

-# RTL433 to MQTT Home Assistant add-on
+# rtl_433 USB to MQTT Home Assistant add-on
-An add-on for a software defined radio tuned to listen for 433MHz (or similar) RF transmissions and republish the data via MQTT
+An add-on for a RTL-SDR USB stick tuned to listen for 433MHz (or similar) RF transmissions and republish the data via MQTT

 ## Usage